cert-manager/testing/README.md

 ### Deploying a new version of Prow

-Prow's deployment on our build-infra cluster is done manually using a Makefile in ./prow/cluster.
+Prow's deployment on our prow-untrusted cluster is done manually using a Makefile in ./prow/cluster.

 See more detailed information about upgrading Prow in [./prow/cluster/README.md](./prow/cluster/README.md)